mawburn/prompteval/README.md

   compareSimilarity: true
 ```

-Note: Model names must be unique, and all three similarity methods (cosine, jaccard, levenshtein) are calculated for each comparison.
+Note: Model names must be unique.
+The tool will calculate similarity using all three methods (cosine, jaccard, levenshtein) for each comparison.

 ### Environment Variables

-Create a `.env` file with.
-This assumes the api key is the same and being used through the proxy.
+Create a `.env` file:
 ```
 API_KEY=your_api_key_here
 PROXY=your_proxy_url_here  # Optional